Scalable Reactive Atomistic Dynamics with GAIA: Methods

-\bmhead{Pt-COx-H2O} To investigate CO or CO$_2$ on the Pt(111) surface in an explicitly solvated environment, MD simulations were performed.
+\bmhead{Pt-CO$_x$-H$_2$O} To investigate CO or CO$_2$ on the Pt(111) surface in an explicitly solvated environment, MD simulations were performed.
 The initial cubic Pt unit cell structure was taken from the Materials Project (ID: mp-126).
 Supercells with fewer than 500 atoms were constructed to create four-layer Pt(111) surfaces for both CO and CO$_2$ cases.
 For CO, 96 molecules formed a double layer, overlaid by 256 water molecules in four layers.
 For CO$_2$, 36 molecules were placed on the surface in a double layer, followed by 125 water molecules in five layers.

 Both simulations were conducted using the Nose-Hoover thermostat at 300~K. The simulations consisted of 50,000 steps with a 0.5~fs timestep, resulting in a total simulation time of 25~ps.
-Snapshots were recorded every 100 steps to analyze the vertical distance between the plane constructed from the atoms in the outermost Pt surface layer and the C atoms.
+Snapshots were recorded every 100 steps to analyze the vertical distance between the plane constructed from the atoms in the outermost Pt surface layer and the carbon atoms.
 For each snapshot, we computed the perpendicular distance between this reference plane and all carbon atoms.
-A global cutoff (1.5~\AA\ for CO and 4.0~\AA\ for CO$_2$) was applied, such that only carbon atoms located within those distance from the Pt plane were included in the analysis.
+A global cutoff (1.5\,\AA\ for CO and 4.0\,\AA\ for CO$_2$) was applied, such that only carbon atoms located within those distances from the Pt plane were included in the analysis.
 The reported values correspond to the mean perpendicular distance of these atoms at each snapshot, and trajectories in which no carbon atom satisfied the cutoff were excluded from the averaging procedure.

 For both systems, simplified structures were used for additional DFT calculations.
 The four-layer Pt(111) surface, comprising 96 atoms, was used to place 6 CO (or CO$_2$) molecules in a double layer, accompanied by 24 water molecules in four layers.
-The simulations employed the PBE-D3 functional and Nose-Hoover thermostat at 300~K, consisting of 20,000 steps with a 1.0~fs timestep, resulting in a total 20~ps simulation.
+The simulations employed the PBE-D3 functional and Nose-Hoover thermostat at 300~K, consisting of 20,000 steps with a 1.0~fs timestep, resulting in a total simulation time of 20~ps.